 - a description of how they intend to use the results of this research project.

-Please note: the review committee reads these letters carefully to assess the degree of commitment of the knowledge user applicant(s).
-Decision-makers are advised to personally write their letters, rather than sign a template letter.
-Applicants are also encouraged to refer to the CIHR Guide to Writing Letters of Support for additional guidance.
+- Please note: the review committee reads these letters carefully to assess the degree of commitment of the knowledge user applicant(s).
+Knowledge users are advised to personally write their letters, rather than sign a template letter.
+Applicants are also encouraged to refer to the "CIHR Guide to Writing Letters of Support" for additional guidance.

 This task collects information on all Partners involved in your application.
 Partnership contributions can be a combination of cash and/or in-kind contributions.
 There is no upper limit on partner contributions to a project.